 If you’ve just resolved to improving your hearing health by investing in hearing aids – well done!
 Life is only going to get more fulfilling from here.
 Hearing aids are complex and amazing little pieces of technology.
 However, there are a number of ways you can help your hearing aids work harder for you.
 After all, teamwork between your ears, brain and these wonderful devices is what makes the dream work.
 We’re going to let you in on some top tips so that learning how to use your new hearing aids is a smoother, quicker process.

 It might feel quite strange at first, like anything new, but resist the urge to keep removing those hearing aids!
 We promise that your hearing aids will only work effectively for you if you wear them for the length of time each day that your hearing health specialist recommends.
 Your brain will need time to ‘relearn’ the sounds it has been missing out on, and it can only do this through consistent exposure to them.
 At first, even your own voice will sound louder and perhaps a bit different, but you will adapt to this in time.

+And learning how to use your new hearing aids is an ongoing process; it’s not just once and done.
 Even if you’re home alone, keep them in.
 Practicing with your hearing aids in quiet environments will build up your tolerance when it comes to navigating a noisy, social setting.

 Practice makes perfect

 The first time you took up a new skill, it probably took you a little bit of practice to master it.
 For example, golf or knitting.
 As the weeks went by, you likely found yourself making less and less errors and everything became a lot more natural.
 It’s the same with training your brain to understand speech and sounds again after you’ve been living with untreated hearing loss.
 If the brain is deprived of sounds, it can forget how to attach meaning to these.
 Especially if your hearing loss has gone unchecked over a long time.